ElephantHat/325-project2/README.md

 # 325-project2
 Run "python changetest.py test.txt"

-This will run the test of V = [1, 10, 25, 50] and A = 40 for only the DP and Greedy algorithms.
-The changeslow algorithm is commented out in changetest.py because it takes so long to run.
+This will run the test of V = [1, 2, 4, 8] and A = 15 for only the DP and Greedy algorithms.

-The output files will be test-change-dp.txt and test-change-greedy.txt
+The output files will be test-change-slow.txt, test-change-dp.txt, and test-change-greedy.txt

 In the output files, we have also included the running time in microseconds to calculate each test.